wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 "CryptoMemory"](http://www.atmel.com/devices/at88sc0104ca.aspx),
 basically an I2C memory with encryption.
 It doesn't have anything to do with signal processing but it sits next to the FPGA.
-It probably stores the serial number in an encrypted formats which is used for some kind of copy protection.
+It probably stores the serial number in an encrypted format which is used for some kind of copy protection.
 I have not figured out how to talk to this chip yet, and even if I do, the contents are encrypted which means I won't be able to do anything with the information.